Alexey-s-f/CFG_TF2/README.md

-For Linux only
+Better For Linux only

-🗨️ made with masterconfig
+🗨️ CFG made with masterconfig